Gideon Mendel: HIV

 The ongoing chapter of his work on AIDS, Through Positive Eyes, is a collaborative project with the UCLA Art and Global Health Center.
 The project works with subjects located in seven cities around the globe, all of whom are HIV positive.
 The organisation describes the project as telling the "story of HIV/AIDS in the fourth decade of the epidemic" when access to treatment is "far from universal".
 Developed by Davide Gere at the UCLA, the workshops that form part of the project are led by fellow photographer Crispin Hughes.
 In this body of work, Mendel's role has shifted from photographer to enabler, handing the camera over to HIV-positive people, with whom he works in order to document their stories.

 Apartheid

 Mendel belonged to part of a generation of "struggle photographers", committed to documenting the conflict and political upheavals of the 1980s in South Africa.
 Employed as a news photographer, it was through covering these circumstances that he began his career.
-He states that in retrospect, he was "trying to make sense of this turbulent period with no idea that change was so imminent"... and that the "experience has strongly influenced my approach to photography ever since".

 Mendel has produced a number of bodies of work, through which he attempts to make sense of apartheid, and its continuous effect on South Africa and its people, most notably Living in Yeoville, a film that was commissioned by Okwui Enwezor for the Rise and Fall of Apartheid exhibition.